 A reader has many beautiful things, but also an ugly amount of debt.

-Question: My neighbors think I have money because I have the biggest house on the block.
-But actually, I owe $19,000 on my credit cards and I’m barely making ends meet!
+Question: My neighbors probably think I have money because I have the biggest house on the block.
+But in reality, I owe $19,000 on my credit cards and I’m barely making ends meet!

 After my divorce, I got the house.
 I can easily pay the mortgage, but my problem is living expenses.
-I have a job as an office manager, but it barely pays my living expenses.
-The health insurance isn’t very good, and I have several prescriptions that cost me $220 a month.
+I have a job as an office manager, but it barely pays my bills and other expenses.
+My health insurance isn’t very good, so I have several prescriptions that cost me $220 a month.
 (I was in an accident several years ago, and now it’s led to a chronic illness.)

 — Anita in Massachusetts

 How can someone get out of debt and still keep their house?
 A reader has many beautiful things but also an ugly amount of debt.

 When people ask me for financial advice I usually recommend many things: Credit counseling, a debt settlement program, and yes sometimes even bankruptcy.
 But I also spend a lot of time warning people what not to do when people are drowning in debt.
 It’s like they’re literally drowning.

 They’ll reach for anything they think will help them stay afloat.
 Unfortunately, very bad people out there know this.
 They dangle too-good-to-be-true schemes that can actually get you in deeper debt.
 In Anita’s case, the worst thing she can do is take out a loan against her house and use it to pay off her unsecured credit cards.